security-notes/infobyte-faraday-wiki/Security.md

 ## Couchdb

+### CVE-2017-12636 CVE-2017-12635

+We recommend all customers upgrade to Couchdb 1.7.1 to protect against these vulnerabilities Additionally, we recommend use the [require_valid_user](http://docs.couchdb.org/en/1.6.1/config/auth.html#couch_httpd_auth/require_valid_user) option in the local.ini file.
+This option requires that all requests addressed to Couchdb must be authenticated

 ### Admin party:

 By default the Couchdb installations come without any user or password configured as administrator, this status in Couchdb is called Admin party.
 Any request that reaches the Couchdb APIs will have administrator user privileges exposing the service to previously mentioned exploit.